oxsecurity/megalinter/docs/descriptors/terraform_terragrunt.md

    --terragrunt-debug                                Write terragrunt-debug.tfvars to working folder to help root-cause issues. [$TERRAGRUNT_DEBUG]
    --terragrunt-disable-bucket-update                When this flag is set Terragrunt will not update the remote state bucket. [$TERRAGRUNT_DISABLE_BUCKET_UPDATE]
    --terragrunt-disable-command-validation           When this flag is set, Terragrunt will not validate the terraform command. [$TERRAGRUNT_DISABLE_COMMAND_VALIDATION]
-   --terragrunt-disable-log-formatting               If specified, logs will be displayed in key/value format.
-By default, logs are formatted in a human readable format. [$TERRAGRUNT_DISABLE_LOG_FORMATTING]
    --terragrunt-download-dir value                   The path to download OpenTofu/Terraform modules into.
 Default is .terragrunt-cache in the working directory. [$TERRAGRUNT_DOWNLOAD]
    --terragrunt-exclude-dir value                    Unix-style glob of directories to exclude when running *-all commands. [$TERRAGRUNT_EXCLUDE_DIR]
    --terragrunt-excludes-file value                  Path to a file with a list of directories that need to be excluded when running *-all commands. (default: .terragrunt-excludes) [$TERRAGRUNT_EXCLUDES_FILE]